skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

       * The register for our decimal display
 * Usually the RAM is deliberately placed close or inside the "processor" (what physically constitutes being inside/outside the processor chips depends on the manufacturer and it changes over the years), but historically the RAM would be farther from the CPU than the registers, the RAM is also bigger and slower.
   * RAM is called "random" because if you choose a random address (via the multiplexer) it will take the same time to read/write for all addresses as opposite to secondary memory (magnetic,  optical  and  flash), where the time required to read and write data varies depending on the physical location of the address due to mechanical limitations such as media rotation speeds and arm movement.
     * Secondary memory keeps data even when there's no power (as opposed to the SR latches that the registers use that start with a new random value at every circuit step response).
-It can only be processed by the CPU by copying it first into primary memory (as opposed to RAM that can be accessed directly via the BUS) via I/O channels.
+It can only be processed by the CPU by copying it first into primary memory (as opposed to RAM that can be accessed directly via the Bus) via I/O channels.

 ### Address decoder
 * With a decoder the total number of address selection pins required is \\(log_2(\text{total address count}\\)), i.e. (the 16th address, starting at 1st address = 0000, would be 1111)